crispinprojects/talker/README.md

 I am a text to speech converter

 Mary had a little lamb, It's fleece was white as snow And everywhere that Mary went?
 The lamb was sure to go!

+I am a speech synthesizer wishing you a merry christmas and a happy new year.
 ```

 ## Build From Source